Don Chandler: Professional career

-After college, he was selected in the fifth round (57th pick overall) of the 1956 NFL Draft, and played with the New York Giants and Green Bay Packers.
+After college, he was selected in the fifth round (57th pick overall) of the 1956 NFL draft, and played with the New York Giants and Green Bay Packers.
 He played in the first two overtime games ever in the NFL, in 1958 with the Giants against the Baltimore Colts and again in 1965 when he kicked the winning field goal for the Packers against the same Colts in a Western Conference playoff game at Green Bay.
-Chandler's fourth-quarter field goal that tied the game at 10–10 stirred controversy, as many Baltimore players and fans thought he missed the kick to the right.
+Chandler's fourth-quarter field goal that tied the game at 10–10 stirred controversy, as many Baltimore players and fans (and even Chandler himself) thought he missed the kick to the right.
+Footage of the kick shows a disgusted Chandler flip his head back in anger after he supposedly missed his kick.
 Chandler was named the punter on the NFL 1960s All-Decade Team.
 He went to the Pro Bowl after the 1967 season.

 He led the NFL in average yards per punt with 44.6 yards in 1957 and led the league with a field goal percentage of 67.9 percent on 19 of 28 attempts in 1962.
-Chandler still holds the record for most field goals scored in a Super Bowl with four in the 1968 Super Bowl against the Oakland Raiders, clinching the championship for the Packers.
+Chandler set a record for most field goals scored in a Super Bowl with four in the 1968 edition of the Super Bowl against the Oakland Raiders, clinching the championship for the Packers; Ray Wersching tied him fourteen years later.

 Chandler helped Vince Lombardi's Green Bay Packers teams win Super Bowls I and II.
 Memorably, he kicked a 90-yard punt against the San Francisco 49ers in 1965.
 He was named to the All Pro team in 1967.

 In his 12-season NFL career, Chandler played in 154 regular season games, kicked 660 punts for a total of 28,678 yards, 248 extra points on 258 attempts, and 94 field goals on 161 attempts.
 He also rushed for 146 yards on 13 carries, and completed a perfect three passes on three attempts for a total of 67 yards.